-Statistical pattern recognition is to use statistics to learn from examples.
+Statistical pattern recognition refers to the use of statistics to learn from examples.
 It means to collect observations, study and digest them in order to infer general rules or concepts that can be applied to new, unseen observations.
 How should this be done in an automatic way?
 What tools are needed?

 Previous discussions on prior knowledge and Plato and Aristotle make clear that learning from observations is impossible when context is missing.
 Context information should be available for learning to occur!
 Why?
 Because, otherwise, we don’t know where to look for or how define meaningful patterns.Without the reference to the context, there is no way to derive a single general statement on the observations, because many of them are equally possible.
 Context is necessary to make a choice.